iszczesniak/cpp/memory/index.md

 However, let's remember that the standard calls it *copy/move elision*.

+C++ elides (avoids) the copy constructor or the *move* constructor when the source is a temporary expression (an expression that creates a temporary), because the value of the temporary is created in the destination.

 Between C++11 and C++17 what counted as the constructor elision or a return value optimization changed.
 Since C++17, there is no return value optimization (I didn't find it in the C++17 standard draft), but